Hipnosis183/hipnosis183.github.io/_posts/2020-05-30-bringing-back-to-modern-life-tonic-trouble.md

 # Ready for some coding
 Now that we sorted out the file management and widescreen, it’s time to start working on the program that will reflect all the research and improvements that we have done until now.

-The program will be a very simple `Windows Form` application, with a main and a settings window.
-I’ll be using `.NET Framework 3.5` to max the compatibility across systems, or at least enough to make it run on a `Windows XP` machine, since it’ll have features and enhancements that these old systems can also take advantage of.
+The program will be a very simple **Windows Forms** application, with a main and a settings window.
+I’ll be using **.NET Framework 3.5** to max the compatibility across systems, or at least enough to make it run on a Windows XP machine, since it’ll have features and enhancements that these old systems can also take advantage of.

 The only parts worth showing might be the file packaging and patching, so I'll center on those.

-The first is designed very simple, with 3 bundled binaries: one for the *app settings* (`App.bin`), other with the *game executables* (`Data.bin`), and the last one with the *video wrapper files* (`Video.bin`), knowing each of the offsets and lengths of the files to extract them at runtime, depending on the options selected:
+The first is designed very simple, with 3 bundled binaries: one for the **app settings** (`App.bin`), other with the **game executables** (`Data.bin`), and the last one with the **video wrapper** files (`Video.bin`), knowing each of the offsets and lengths of the files to extract them at runtime, depending on the options selected:

 <br>